Vaccine FAQs

 Flu vaccine is widely available.
 Many health care providers, pharmacies and clinics offer flu vaccine.

-For more information on flu vaccine, go to cdc.gov/flu
+For more information about flu, go to cdc.gov/flu

 What is COVID-19?